apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/Guides/InstrumentYourLibrary.md

       // 3.1) Set useful attributes:on the span:
       span.attributes["http.method"] = request.method
       // ...
-      // See also: Open Telemetry typed attributes in swift-distributed-tracing-extras
+      // See also: Open Telemetry typed attributes in https://github.com/swift-otel/swift-otel-semantic-conventions

       // 4) user code will have the apropriate Span context restored: await userCode(request)